 Can you help me plan my visit to Iceland?

-Iceland has plenty of volcanoes, and you can explore these geological wonders on an Iceland volcano tour.
+You’ll be happy to learn that Iceland has plenty of volcanoes worth visiting.
+And you can explore these geological wonders on an Iceland volcano tour.

 To find out more about any volcanic activity near Fagradallsfjall, check out this Iceland volcano eruption page.
 You’ll get the latest updates, along with answers to frequently asked questions.